ukhsa-collaboration/MOST/README.md

 #README
 ======
-PHE MLST software (PMS) is a modified version of SRST (version 1) script.
+Metric-Oriented Sequence Typer (MOST) software is a modified version of SRST (version 1) script.
 The purpose of this script is to assign MLST profiles and infer Salmonella serotyping to bacterial genomic sequence data.